Studying a Certificate II in Food Processing will help you secure employment in food production or a kitchen.

 - career development

-There’s an exit plan for you
+There’s a pathway plan for you

-The benefits continue at the end of the program with exit planning – documenting your strengths and vocational pathways and preparing an action plan for you to follow once the course is complete.
+The benefits continue at the end of the program with pathway planning – documenting your strengths and vocational pathways and preparing an action plan for you to follow once the course is complete.
 We’ll assist you through our alumni program and with active job searching.

 Our flexible and inclusive approach is reflected in small class sizes of no more than 10 students.
 Our qualified careers advisors and educators will assist you to build resilience in a continually changing world.